LincMitch/gatsby-starter-netlify-cms/src/pages/services/index.md

   blurbs:
     - image: /img/coffee.png
       text: >
-        #AGILE COACHING
-        Scrum Masters and Agile Coaches bring an Agile and Lean mindset coupled with a depth of skills and on the ground experiences.
+        AGILE COACHINGScrum Masters and Agile Coaches bring an Agile and Lean mindset coupled with a depth of skills and on the ground experiences.
 They help teach, mentor, coach and facilitate organisations, product owners and teams through their journey towards greater business agility.

         We are servant leaders first, serving organisations through aligning on a shared purpose, raising awareness of what is trying to happen and working with people to co-create successful change.